 - Return value: Provides feedback about the action taken

-In a real application, this would integrate with an email service like SendGrid or Gmail API.
+In a real application, this would integrate with a CRM, WhatsApp, Telegram, or other type of service or API.

 Understanding Tool Schemas